 Fruit, biscuits, drinking water, tea & coffee, and Milo are available throughout the day.
 Vegetarians and vegans can simply be catered for since the resort orders fresh produce daily from the Manado mainland (though choices are limited).

-Getting To Manado and Away
+Getting to Manado and Away

-In the last year, the Indonesian airlines have finally joined the 21st century (or even the 20th) and now offer online booking and reservations for domestic flights.
+In the last year, the Indonesian airlines have finally joined the 21st century (or some would say the 20th) and now offer online booking and reservations for domestic flights.
 So now you can book and pay online for your connecting flights to Manado from Jakarta or Bali.
 Carry some small US dollar notes or local Indonesian currency for the airport departure taxes.
 Alternatively, Silk Air also operates flights to Manado from Singapore.

 Once in Manado, Bastianos will reliably take care of you, with a pick up from the airport and transfer you over the resort (about 1½ hours).
 Mostly, this is included in the package prices, however if you arrive in the evening then there may be a small surcharge for individual collection.